 A = Supervisory Array Controller w/ Controller per Module - This option allows up to ten (10) FWCD modular chillers to be controlled and operated.
 The Supervisory Array Controller requires each module have an individual unit controller.
 This option is beneficial in applications requiring seven (7) or more modules to be controlled and in applications where chiller uptime is critical.
-If communication between the individual FWCD modular chiller unit controller(s) and the Supervisory Array Controller is lost, or the Supervisory Array Controller fails, the individual FWCD modular chillers can be shifted into manual mode to operate independent from the Supervisory Array Controller and will maintain a "manual mode" default chilled leaving water temperature set point.
+If communication between the individual FWCD modular chiller unit controller(s) and the Supervisory Array Controller fails, the individual FWCD modular chillers can be shifted into manual mode to operate independent from the Supervisory Array Controller and will maintain a "manual mode" default chilled leaving water temperature set point.